 - During the day, wear bright colors to increase your visibility to pedestrians.
 Make yourself more visible at night by wearing light colors, carrying a flashlight, and placing reflective strips on your jacket.

 - In parking lots and driveways, be aware of vehicles backing up.
-It's possible that you're just beginning to cross behind them but aren't yet visible to them.
+You may be just beginning to cross behind them but aren't yet visible to them.
 Never assume they see you.

-- At a crosswalk, you shouldn't assume a driver will stop for you.
+- You shouldn't assume a driver will stop for you at a crosswalk.
 Be sure to wait to step off the curb once all vehicles have stopped.